deeplearning4j/deeplearning4j/quickstart.md

 3. Maven (Automated build tool)
 4. Github

 If you need to install any of the above, please read the [ND4J Getting Started guide](http://nd4j.org/getstarted.html).
-(ND4J is the linear-algebra engine behind Deeplearning4j, and instructions there apply to both projects.)
+(ND4J is the scientific computing engine we use to make deep learning work, and instructions there apply to both projects.)
 For the examples, don't install everything listed on that page, just the software listed above.

-We recommend you join our [Gitter Live Chat](https://gitter.im/deeplearning4j/deeplearning4j) if you have questions or feedback.
+We recommend that you join our [Gitter Live Chat](https://gitter.im/deeplearning4j/deeplearning4j) if you have questions or feedback.
 Even if you're feeling anti-social, feel free to lurk and learn.
 In addition, if you are brand-new to deep learning, we've included [a road map of what to learn when you're starting out](../deeplearningforbeginners.html).

 ## DL4J in a Few Easy Steps